mbryzek/schema-evolution-manager/README.md

   1. Treat schema evolution changes as normal software releases as much as possible

-  2. Manage schema versions as simple tarballs - artifacts are really important because they provide 100% reproducibility.
+  2. Manage schema versions as simple tarballs - artifacts are critical to provide 100% reproducibility.
 This means the exact same artifacts can be applied in development then QA and finally production environments.

   3. Isolate schema changes as their own deploy.
 This then guarantees that every other application itself can be rolled